fxpio/tug/README.md

 License
 -------

-This project is under the proprietary license.
+This project is under the MIT license.
 See the complete license in the bundle:

 [LICENSE](LICENSE)